bhupendraparihar/ProgrammingTerms/README.md

 	<dt>MIME type</dt>
 	<dd>A STATNDARD FOR SPECIFYING THE TYPE OF DATA BEING SENT.
 Stands for 'Multipurpose Internet Mail Extensions'.
 Examples: application/json, text/html, image/jpeg</dd>

+	<dt>Monkey Patching</dt>
+	<dd>A monkey patch is a way for a program to extend or modify supporting system software locally (affecting only the running instance of the program).
+Ex. <a href="http://me.dt.in.th/page/JavaScript-override/">http://me.dt.in.th/page/JavaScript-override/<a></dd>
 </dl>